JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-08-16-MiniprepPlus-DNA:RNA-extractions-E5.md

 #### Gel

 I ran a 1.5% gel at 100 volts for 1 hour.
-Samples are in the same order as the Qubit.
+Samples are in the same order as the Qubit with an empty well in between the ladder and the samples.

 ![](https://raw.githubusercontent.com/JillAshey/JillAshey_Putnam_Lab_Notebook/master/images/gel_20240816.jpg)